2004 Pittsburgh Steelers season: Schedule

-Note: Intra-divisional opponents are in bold text.

 Game summaries

 Week 1: vs. Oakland Raiders

 It was the 22nd lifetime meeting between the two clubs.
 The Raiders erased a 21-13 Steelers lead in the fourth quarter but Jeff Reed connected on the winning field goal with seven seconds left.
 With the win, the Steelers started their season 1–0 for the 2nd straight year.
 Jerome Bettis scored 18 points (3 Touchdowns) on 5 carries, yet gained only 1 yard total for an average of 0.2 yards per carry.

 Week 2: at Baltimore Ravens

 With the loss, the Steelers fell to 1–1 for the 2nd straight year.
 0–1 in division games and 1–1 in conference games.

 Week 3: at Miami Dolphins

 The game was originally to be played at 1:00 pm, but was delayed until evening due to Hurricane Jeanne.
-The game was not broadcast nationally, it was only shown on local stations in the primary and secondary markets of the two teams.
+The game was not broadcast on CBS nationally, it was only shown on local stations in the primary and secondary markets of the two teams as well as on NFL Sunday Ticket.
+The halftime and in-game updates were produced by ESPN.
 With the win, the Steelers improved to 2–1.
 The contest marked Ben Roethlisberger's first NFL start and victory.